junxit/us-congress-bills-114/bill.md

     > - **(3)** Any plans to develop guidelines or other non-regulatory guidance documents.
     > - **(4)** Any plans to restructure the Commission or establish or alter working groups.
     > - **(5)** Any planned projects or initiatives of the Commission, including workshops, conferences, and reports.
-    > - **(6)** With respect to any activities of the Commission, including workshops, conferences, reports, working groups, guidance documents, or rule­mak­ings, that relate specifically to combating unfair or deceptive acts or practices that target or significantly affect individuals who are 65 years of age or older, a description of how such activities will address such acts or practices.
+    > - **(6)** With respect to any activities of the Commission, including workshops, conferences, reports, working groups, guidance documents, or rulemakings, that relate specifically to combating unfair or deceptive acts or practices that target or significantly affect individuals who are 65 years of age or older, a description of how such activities will address such acts or practices.
     > - **(7)** Projected dates and timelines associated with any of the required disclosures in this section.
     >
     > ## § 29.
 Report on elder fraud required